 Holding a degree in Vocal Music Education from Oklahoma Baptist University, Kelly has conducted children and adult vocal and handbell church choirs throughout Oklahoma.
 A fan of musical theatre, he has also performed lead roles in regional productions of Big River, Lullaby of Broadway, Little Shop of Horrors and Forever Plaid.

-Kelly has performed with Bella Voce Chamber Choir, directs a local handbell ensemble, and is a baritone in Canterbury Voices.
+Kelly serves as the Music Assistant at Mayflower Congregational Church.
+He has sung with Bella Voce Chamber Choir and is currently a baritone in Canterbury Voices.

 Immediate Past President